Verapamil Other names: Verapamil hydrochloride

 Effects on ability to drive and use machines

-Depending on individual susceptibility, the patient’s ability to drive a vehicle, operate machinery or work under hazardous conditions may be impaired.
-This is particularly true in the initial stages of treatment, when changing over from another drug or when the dose is raised.
-Like many other common medicines, verapamil has been shown to increase the blood levels of alcohol and slow its elimination.
+Due to its antihypertensive effect, depending on the individual response, verapamil hydrochloride may affect the ability to react to the point of impairing the ability to drive a vehicle, operate machinery or work under hazardous conditions.
+This applies all the more at the start of treatment, when the dose is raised, when switching from another drug and in conjunction with alcohol.
+Verapamil may increase the blood levels of alcohol and slow its elimination.
 Therefore, the effects of alcohol may be exaggerated.

 Adverse reactions